Chapter 1:

 “It burns,” he muttered, casting an underlying fear that caught her attention.

-She met the deranged blue eyes from the door’s crack before he opened it.
+Celeste met the deranged blue eyes from the door’s crack before he opened it.
 Cuts covered his face from his failed attempts at shaving.
 Her glance pried away as she stuck close to Gabriel.
 The room they entered was devoid of furnishing.
-Cans of food were stacked along the cabinets in the ruined kitchen and opened magazines laid about.
-The most important thing Gabriel noticed were the flickering lights throughout the shoddy setting, wondering how long it had been that way.
+Cans of food were stacked against the cabinets in the ruined kitchen, and opened magazines were laid about.
+The most crucial thing Gabriel noticed was the flickering lights throughout the shoddy setting, wondering how long it had been that way.
 A collective sigh of relief filled the silence once the door closed.

 “Alex,” Johnny spoke.
 “You look like shit.”

-“I didn’t exactly come here voluntarily,” he muttered, with his gaze fixated on Gabriel.
+“I didn’t exactly come here voluntarily,” he muttered.
+His gaze fixated on Gabriel.

 “Be thankful we didn’t kill you,” Gabriel reminded.